Are Museums Your Vacation Jam? Let’s Check Some Out!

 Located right in the heart of the region, the museum is spread across more than 20 buildings on 120 acres.
 This beautiful space has an excessive amount of activities which makes it one of the best museums in Upstate New York.
 Here, you can enjoy the many rich exhibits, guided boat tours, the ADK fire tower, and hiking, and you might even be able to break up a log jam!

 Up for a little picnic?
-You can bring your own food and arrange a spread with the fam!
+You can bring your food and arrange a spread with the fam!
 Just take note that the food must be left outside when you’re exploring the indoor exhibits.
 Come enjoy all that the Adirondack Experience has to offer!

 5. Akwesasne Cultural Center